CrossCopy/clipboard/README.md

 ## Plan

 A clipboard listener will be added soon for monitoring clipboard changes and get notified when the clipboard content changes.

+## Publish

+Everything is done with GitHub Action.

+Run `npm version patch` to bump the version.
+Then `git push --follow-tags` to push the changes and tags to GitHub.
+GitHub Action will automatically build and publish.